hoangphuc2409/MajorProject/README.md

 ## Objectives

 - Simulate a realistic enterprise network environment with multiple protected endpoints.
-- Deploy Wazuh XDR as a centralized log-management, detection and response platform.
+- Deploy Wazuh XDR as a centralized log-management, detection, and response platform.
 - Integrate Wazuh with complementary security tools (ModSecurity, Snort, Suricata, ClamAV, VirusTotal, Teler, ELK).
 - Design and execute attack scenarios to validate real-time detection, alerting, and **active response** (automated mitigation).
-- Assess the effectiveness, strengths and limitations of the Wazuh XDR approach.
+- Assess the effectiveness, strengths, and limitations of the Wazuh XDR approach.

 ## Architecture